Ultragreen/thot/README.md

 ###   CLI usage

-Thot come with a CLI for templating :
+Thot come with a CLI for templating, you could :
 - reading from STDIN or list files arguments
-- getting values from variables file by argument [MANDATORY]  --env-var-file FILENAME
+- getting values from variables file by argument   --env-var-file, -f FILENAME or from Thot Varfile, see after
 - display output on STDOUT
 - verbose mode on STDERR if -v options.
+- defining environment with --environment, -e ENV (efault environement is :development)
+- debug mode on STDERR if -d options (cumulative with verbose).

+Note : the Thot CLI look for ~/.thot.env file or ./.thot.env file

+This file support INI format or flat format, keys in INI format are used for environment override

-Note : CLI work only strict mode false, you could have unused keys in datas.
+Note : CLI work only strict mode false, you could have unused keys in datas and undefined value for tokens (substitute by '').

+Order for variable priorities :
+- ~/.thot.env
+- ./.thot.env
+- file passed by --env-var-file

 #### Pre-requisites